-The main mechanism by which chiropractic care supports mental health is via stress reduction.
+The main mechanism by which chiropractic care supports mental health is stress reduction.
 Chiropractic care includes a variety of different applications, all of which create synergistic, interactive positive effects on the body.

 The Effect of a Chiropractic Adjustment on Decreasing Stress

 The circulatory system is able to better reach areas of the body that were previously stagnant, delivering nutrients and oxygen to even the furthest extremities.
 The respiratory system is able to function better as ideal posture is restored and pressure is removed from the ribs and spine.

 Chiropractic adjustments allow the neural pathways in the body to be relieved from compression, pressure, and inflammation.
 Additionally, they allow for enhanced cognitive function by improving neural connections between the brain and spine by virtue of correcting misaligned bones and joints.

 Chiropractic adjustments aren’t the only treatment chiropractors employ to decrease stress.
-Treatments also include spinal traction for long term posture correction, manual manipulation of muscles and tissues, the employment of various tools for at-home support and stress relief, and more.
+Treatments also include spinal traction for long-term posture correction, manual manipulation of muscles and tissues, the employment of various tools for at-home support and stress relief, and more.

 If you’re ready to begin experiencing the stress relief that can occur as the result of expert chiropractic care, and you or your loved ones live in the Spokane area, then it’s time to book your appointment.
-Dr. Cameron Weishaar and his team are standing by to provide individualized, customized care that will ensure the root cause and origin of your stress is appropriately addressed.
-Experience the support of chiropractic care for your mental health, and book your appointment today.
+Dr. Cameron Weishaar and his team in Spokane are standing by to provide individualized, customized care that will ensure the root cause and origin of your stress are appropriately addressed.